What is Nintendo Switch Joy-Con drift and how can you fix it?

-There has been a lot of talk about Nintendo Switch Joy-Con drift recently, not least because a class action lawsuit about it has been filed against Nintendo in the US.
+There has been a lot of talk about Nintendo Switch Joy-Con drift in the last few years, not least because a class action lawsuit (that has since been dismissed) was filed against Nintendo in the US.

 But, what is Joy-Con drift?
 And, what can you do about it if you are affected?
 We explain all right here.